-ii.
-Chief Risk Officer (Section 12)

-It has become generally accepted best practice that institutions have a role in place which is specifically responsible for managing the risk control function, commonly referred to as the Chief Risk Officer ('CRO') role.
-The CRO is responsible, among other things, for:

-- maintaining effective processes to identify, manage and monitor risks across the institution; - risk reporting in a timely and comprehensive manner to the risk committee; and - facilitation of the setting of the risk appetite by the board.

-The person should be at a senior management level and have sufficient authority and independence to effectively discharge his or her duties.

-It is proposed to introduce a new requirement for all institutions to appoint a CRO.
-Proportionality will be introduced for institutions which, given the nature, scale and complexity of their operations, the appointment of a full-time CRO may not be warranted.
-As such it is proposed for institutions which are not designated as High Impact (formerly designated as 'Major') institutions, to allow the CRO role to be shared with another preapproval control function1 role provided that there is no conflict of interest between the two roles.
+7 It has become generally accepted best practice that institutions In order to comply with the current Corporate Governance Code have a role in place which is specifically responsible for managing every quasi-captive low impact risk institution is required to appoint the risk control function, commonly referred to as the Chief Risk a CEO, have in place an outsourcing contract with a captive Officer ('CRO') role.
+The CRO is responsible, among other things, manager, a Board of a minimum of 5 directors including 2 INED's for: and may also have a separate risk committee.
+Any requirement to Maintaining effect processes to identify, manage and appointment a separately designated CRO is disproportionate to monitor risks across the institution; the nature, scale and complexity involved in the day to day Risk reporting a timely and comprehensive manner to the operations of these type of institutions.
+Currently the responsibility for managing the risk control risk committee; and function and for monitoring the institution's risk management Facilitation of the setting of the risk appetite by the board. framework would reside with combinations of the people listed above.
+The person should be at a senior management level and have sufficient authority and independence to effectively discharge his or Given the number of people involved in these quasi- her duties. captive/low risk institutions it could be argued that any and all of the people involved have a potential for a 'conflict of It is proposed to introduce a new requirement for all institutions to interest' appoint a CRO.
+Proportionality will be introduced for institutions For the nature, scale and complexity of the institution and the which, given the nature, scale and complexity of their operations, fact that the CBI also views the institution as low risk, it is the appointment of a full-time CRO may not be warranted.
+As such appropriate that the responsibility of the risk management it is proposed for institutions which are not designated as High continues to reside with combinations of the people listed Impact (formerly designated as 'Major') institutions, to allow the above and not just with one person.
+CRO role to be shared with another pre-approval control function 1 above and not just with one person. role provided that there is no conflict of interest between the two roles.
 For example, the role of the Chief Executive Officer or a senior business unit manager could potentially be in conflict with that of the CRO role.
 The Central Bank shall be notified of any such arrangement.
 The introduction of a new section in the Code which outlines the responsibilities of the CRO is also proposed.

-iii.
-Board meetings (Section 16)

-The Code currently requires that High Impact institutions hold a minimum of eleven board meetings per year.
-The Central Bank notes that currently there are twenty four credit institutions and insurance undertakings which are designated as High Impact institutions to which this requirement applies.
-Evidence suggests that the majority of these institutions are already holding eleven board meetings per year.

-Having reviewed feedback received from supervisors and institutions regarding the practical, operational and strategic issues surrounding the implementation of this requirement, the Central Bank invites comments on this requirement.

-In a similar vein, the requirement applying to all non-High Impact designated institutions to hold four board meetings per year, each of which is to be held in a separate calendar quarter was reviewed.
-Recognising that some institutions may naturally have a clustering of business activity around certain parts of the year, it is proposed to permit an institution to tailor the timing of meetings to better fit its business cycle.
-It is proposed to amend this requirement to permit institutions to hold one board meeting per half year with the balance of meetings to be scheduled as the board deems appropriate.